no-1ne/react-native-bootcamp/_posts/2017-06-25-react-navigation.md

 ### _Types_
 React Navigation gives three Navigator Components which you can again mix and match.
 * [StackNavigator](https://reactnavigation.org/docs/navigators/stack#StackNavigator)
-	Let's us change Screens by stacking on top of another
+	Let's us change Screens by stacking one top of another
 * [TabNavigator](https://reactnavigation.org/docs/navigators/tab#TabNavigator)
 	Let's us change Screens with a tabs at the bottom
 * [DrawerNavigator](https://reactnavigation.org/docs/navigators/drawer#DrawerNavigator)
-	Let's Draw a Screen from the left
+	Let's us set up a screen with a drawer navigation

 ### _Stacknavigator_
 For this Project we'll be sticking to Stacknavigator. here's an example of Stacknavigator